MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 - An environment that has Dataverse enabled.
 - You must have a work or school account.
 You can't start a trial with a personal account.
-- The admin needs a paid or trial Power Automate Premium attended plan (previously Power Automate per user with attended RPA) or a Power Automate Process plan (previously Power Automate per flow) before they can turn on to start an unattended trial.
+- The admin needs a paid or trial Power Automate Premium (previously Power Automate per user with attended RPA) or a Power Automate Process plan (previously Power Automate per flow) before they can turn on to start an unattended trial.

 ### How can I check which license I'm currently using?